Bail Bonds FAQs

 What is bail?

 Upon the understanding that a suspect will return for trial, a cash deposit or pledge is made to a court in order to persuade it to release a suspect from jail.
+This is not the same as bond.

 How is bail determined?